zeptofs/nz-api-documentation/source/index.html.md

 * After it has been created; and
 * Before it has been submitted to the banks; or
-* If it was Prefailed, due to insufficient funds, and was therefore not submitted to the banks.

 <aside class="notice">
   Payments and Payment Requests are made up of individual Debits and Credits.
 These debits and credits